 This year the Network funded programs and supports within the following agencies:

-- Accredited Supportive Living Services (ASLS) for PCAP and FASD Supports in both the Grande Prairie area and the northern region around Peace River, Manning, Grimshaw, High Prairie, and Fairview.
+- WJS ( Canada) for PCAP and FASD Supports in northern region around Peace River and area.

 - Aseniwuche Winewak Nation of Canada (AWN) for PCAP and FASD Supports in Grande Cache area.